Isoparametric polynomials and sums of squares: Abstract

 \section{Abstract}

-The Hilbert's 17th problem asks that whether every nonnegative polynomial can be a sum of squares of rational functions.
+Hilbert's 17th problem asks that whether every nonnegative polynomial can be a sum of squares of rational functions.
 It has been answered affirmatively by Artin.
-However, as to the question whether a given nonnegative polynomial is a sum of squares of polynomials is still a central question in real algebraic geometry.
-In this paper, we solve this question completely for the nonnegative polynomials associated with isoparametric polynomials (initiated by E. Cartan) which define the focal submanifolds of the corresponding isoparametric hypersurfaces.
+However, the question as to whether a given nonnegative polynomial is a sum of squares of polynomials is still a central question in real algebraic geometry.
+In this paper, we solve this question completely for the nonnegative polynomials associated with isoparametric polynomials, initiated by E. Cartan, which define the focal submanifolds of the corresponding isoparametric hypersurfaces.